eoscostarica/guide.eoscostarica.io/docs/community-resources/eosio-networks.md

 * * *

+- [Libre](https://www.libre.org/): A programmable Bitcoin and Lightning Network (LN Sidechain that was designed to reduce the difficulty to use these technologies.

+* * *

 - [Proton Chain](https://www.protonchain.com/): The Proton blockchain was designed to allow websites and apps to push payment requests directly to Proton-compliant wallets.

 * * *